• Skip to primary navigation

 Spatchcock chicken with seasoning, spatchcock chicken with vegetables on roasting tray.

-Roasted whole chicken and vegetables.
+Roasted spatchcock chicken and vegetables.

 Pro Tips